How Are Crypto Airdrops Taxed?

 How are airdrops taxed in other countries?

-As you can see, the tax treatment of airdrops varies a lot depending on where you live.
-To make things even more confusing, many countries have issued no specific guidance on the tax treatment of airdrops, so often crypto investors are left guessing.
+As you can see, the tax treatment of airdrops really depends on where you live.
+And to make things more confusing, many countries haven’t given any clear guidance at all, which often leaves crypto investors guessing.

 If you live in a country where airdrops are treated as income, you can head into the settings page of your Koinly account and turn "treat airdrops as income?" on.
 Koinly will then calculate the Income Tax for airdrops and add them to your income report.